Anonym545-sudo/PathUniDet/README.md

 We set up a folder for all tasks, and within this folder, each task is stored in a separate subfolder.
 Each task folder contains an ‘img’ folder for storing images and a ‘ground_truth’ folder for storing annotations.

+You can refer to ‘data_process‘ for appropriate transformations of your dataset.

 ### Pretrained weight:
 Pretrained weight is released:
 [GoogleDrive](https://drive.google.com/file/d/1U7FllAAiGbi8iTQ6gXl9ZyoR6m3trQVC/view?usp=sharing)